 The thimble above is open at the top so that the finger tip is exposed, but the sides are protected.
 The metal thimble is covered with a skin of yellow rubber-like material, so that the needle doesn’t slip on the metal of the thimble.

-These open thimbles come in three sizes – small, medium, and large – and I found that the medium fits very well right over my first finger, and down to the first knuckle.
+These open thimbles come in three sizes – small, medium, and large – and I found that the medium fits very well right over my first finger, almost down to the first knuckle.
 It covers perfectly the spot that takes the eye of the needle in the side of the finger.
 The funny thing is, I think most people use thimbles on their middle fingers, don’t they?
-But it’s the pointer finger on my hand that needs help!
+I do when I sew by hand, but not when I embroidery.
+When I embroider, it’s the pointer finger on my hand that needs help!